shawnmclean/ts-cqs/README.md

 Following the single responsibility principle, the command and query separation pattern works well.
 This library sets out to provide a framework in to replicate the CQS pattern in typescript that uses the dependency injection framework [InversifyJs](https://github.com/inversify/InversifyJS).

 There are CQRS libraries such as [NestJS/CQRS](https://github.com/nestjs/cqrs) that provides a framework for this pattern.
 However, it adheres more to the CQRS pattern with event sourcing and uses the bus (command/query processor) as a way to wire up the dependency injection.
-This library seeks to use a single place for wiring up dependencies.
+This library allows you to wire up the dependencies outside of the processors.

 ## Installation